newtechdev/aiidpro-scrapers/README.md

 # AIIDpro Scrapy
 ## Overview
-This project includes scrapy spider named with "IdentityIQ" and fastAPI to schedule spider.
+This project includes scrapy spider named with "IdentityIQ" and fastAPI to schedule spider using json API.
 ## Requirements
 Python 3.10+